Afshin-A/Obsidian/CS/Cores vs Threads.md

 My Ryzen 7 5800H has 8 cores and 16 threads.
 A **core** is an actual, tangible, processing unit on the CPU.
 With 8 cores, the CPU could execute 8 tasks in parallel—truly in parallel.
 That means we don't have to switch between tasks quickly in order to give the illusion of parallelism.
 A **thread** is a sequence of instructions the operating system can manage independently.
 Threads are virtual streams of instructions that get executed on a core.
 In my case, each core could handle 2 threads.
 Using a process called **Simultaneous Multithreading (SMT)**, the core can switch between executing threads to maximize its utilization.
 For example, when one thread is waiting for an I/O operation to complete, the core can switch to the other thread.
 This doesn't mean performance is increased by 2 times.
-It's more like in the range of 20 to 40% increase.
+Actually, it's something in the range of 20 to 40% increase.

 In summary, cores provide the raw computation power, while threads increase utilization by reducing the idle time of the cores.

 ## What exactly is a thread?
-A thread is an **execution context**.
-An abstract container/environment that contains memory addresses
+A thread is an **execution context**—an abstract container/environment that contains memory addresses
 Every CPU core has a number of registers that hold important information immediately needed by the CPU.
-The most important of these are
+The most important of these are:
 - General purpose registers
 	- RAX—accumulator, contains the results of an arithmetical or logical operation
 	- RBX—base, used for top of a memory stack, to store math results, acts as a [[CPU Registers#RBX|non-volatile]] (callee-saved) register, and for other general data
 - Program counter—stores the RAM address for the next CPU instruction to run
-- Stack pointer—stores the address of the top of the current running thread's memory stack At any moment, the collective data stored in these memories are the context of a single thread.
-A thread *needs* these in order to function.
+- Stack pointer—stores the address of the top of the current running thread's memory stack At any moment, the collective data stored in these memories are the *context* of a single thread.
+A thread needs these in order to function.
 When we want to run another thread, we switch the context: we save the current context in a data structure called the **Thread Control Block (TCB)** in RAM, and load the context of the new thread.

-Physically, a thread is just a set of values stored on a CPU core register.
+Physically, a thread is a data structure that contains snapshot of the values in CPU registers, in addition to other things (like metadata)

-A process is an instance of an application.
+A **process** is an instance of an application.
 Threads live inside processes.
 A process can have multiple threads, but a thread operates in the scope of one process.
 This applies to operating systems as well, since they're a type of an application.